Oklahoma City, OK

 The Apple Dumpling was good, but somehow I never had the desire to try it a second time (to me, eating something with Johnnie’s sauce is almost a dessert to me).

-Chocolate Pie always looks like the best dessert in the display case, yet I have found it to be disappointing.
-It seems to be mostly cream and there is not much chocolate flavor to it.
+Chocolate Pie always looks like the best dessert at the old restaurant where we were tempted by a display case while waiting in line to order the burgers.
+I have found it to be disappointing, though–it seems to be mostly cream and there is not much chocolate flavor to it.